Bryce Gibbs (Australian rules footballer): Personal life

 Gibbs is the son of former SANFL and WAFL player Ross Gibbs.

-Gibbs graduated from Brighton Secondary School in 2006 where he sat his South Australian Certificate of Education (SACE).
+He completed his schooling at Brighton Secondary School, graduating in 2006 after undertaking his South Australian Certificate of Education (SACE).

-Gibbs founded his own clothing line, Tushay Clothing, along with former Carlton and Collingwood player Jordan Russell.
+Away from football, Gibbs co‑founded the clothing label Tushay Clothing with former Carlton and Collingwood player Jordan Russell.

-Gibbs and his partner, Lauren Tscharke, have two sons Charlie and Bailey and a daughter Madison.

-Outside football

 Gibbs, along with team-mate Nick Stevens, appeared in the popular Australian drama Neighbours in October 2008.
 He has represented South Australia in volleyball.

+Gibbs and his partner, Lauren Tscharke, have three children: sons Charlie and Bailey, and daughter Madison.